robwelan/be-a-react-dev-ws-01/content/blog/todo-let-us-look-at-the-recoil-state/index.md

 Then we export them to use everywhere else they are needed.

-Finally you will need to create an index file to tie all this stuff up in a neat boy.
+Finally you will need to create an index file to tie all this stuff up in a neat bow 🎀.
 So now create this last file:

 ### src/content-apps/to-do/state/index.ts